bminixhofer/permon/README.md

 ### Installing
 *Note: At the moment, performance only works on Linux systems.*

-Clone the repository and run `./install.sh` to install all needed programs.

-Alternatively, you can manually install the python packages in `requirements.txt`.
+Install the project with

+`pip install permon`

+If you want the latest, possibly unstable version you can also clone the repository and run

+`python setup.py install`

 `nvidia-smi` and `sysstats` are also needed to display GPU RAM and disk read / write performance, respectively.
 RAM and CPU measurements will work without these though.

 ## Running the tool

-Once installed, run `./performance.py` in the terminal to use the GUI version of the tool.
+Once installed, run `permon` in the terminal to use the GUI version of the tool.
-To use the terminal frontend, run `./performance.py -t` or `./performance.py --terminal`.
+To use the terminal frontend, run `permon -t` or `permon --terminal`.

 ## License